yairm210/Ubuntu-installation/README.md

 Oh well

 What seems to be happening is that I'm at 100% CPU usage... so is the GPU just not working???

+Somehow??? it got blackscreened again.
+I did get another piece of info, which is that tty6 was stuck on `show plymouth boot screen`.
+Same trick as last time, esc - safe mode - root terminal - `sudo apt purge nvidia*`.
+We need to find a way to actually get the GPU utilized, regardless of the driver.